txstate-etc/graphql-server/README.md

   * error message for strings `Character maximum exceeded.` or `Character minimum not met.`
   * error message for arrays `Too many entries.` or `Not enough entries.`

+## Logging
+Logging is pre-configured for you using `fastify` and `pino`.
+Log entries are in JSON format.
+The request complete log entry includes GraphQL-specific properties recording the query, operation name, and the contents of `ctx.auth`.

+When `NODE_ENV` is set to `development`, the request log is mostly disabled, only printing the response time and query for each.
+Errors will be logged directly to the console instead of in JSON format, for much better readability with proper line breaks.

 ## Federation
 If your GraphQL API is intended to be a member of a federation gateway, graphql-server provides some extra support for you.
 When you set the option `federated: true`, it will automatically add the federation directives and the `_service` and `_entities` resolvers based on your usage of the directives (more on that below).